 Seattle's Offensive Stars

-Jaxon Smith-Njigba emerges as Darnold's primary target, hauling in six receptions for 84 yards and a touchdown.
+Jaxon Smith-Njigba emerges as Darnold's primary target, pulling down six receptions for 84 yards and a touchdown.
 His early connection with Darnold sets the tone for Seattle's offensive success.

-Kenneth Walker III delivers the most crucial performance, totaling:
+Kenneth Walker III delivers the most important performance, totaling:

 - 19 carries for 76 rushing yards